HullPixelbot/PICO-HullPixelbot/README.md

 *IV
 HullOS R1.3
 ```
+## Editing Python-ish programs
+You can program the robot using Python-ish.
+You can do this using an on-line editor you can find [here](https://github.com/HullPixelbot/Python-ishWebSerialEditor).
 ## Battery power
 The robot can be powered using 3 or 4 AA sized cells.
 If you use 4 cells you should make sure that the battery voltage does not exceed 6.5 volts (some batteries give out more than 1.5 volts when brand new) otherwise the PICO may not run.
 If you use rechargeable batteries you can use 4 with no problem as each battery only produces 1.2 volts.
 ## Building the hardware